 There are four concentration options available within the MSFS degree:

 Global Politics and Security (GPS)

 Designed to prepare students to be foreign affairs practitioners and analysts in an increasingly complex global environment, the GPS degree places a premium on breadth of knowledge across disciplines to include history, politics, economics and culture.
 It requires an understanding of the “drivers” of contemporary change: forces of globalization including information technology, the impact of values and nationalism on politics, demographics, resource scarcity and global warming among others.

-Students in this concentration are required to take at least six courses approved for the concentration, including (a) a workshop in their third semester in the program, and (b) MSFS 600, “Ethics and Decision Making,” in the second semester.
-Concentrators must take at least one course in each subfield and at least three courses in one primary subfield.
+Students in this concentration are required to take at least 18 credits of courses approved for the concentration, including the 3-credit course, MSFS 570 – Navigating Global Landscapes, in the spring semester of year one.
+Concentrators must take at least 3 credits in each subfield and at least 9 credits in one primary subfield.

 - U.S. & Comparative Foreign Policy: includes courses on major policy issues and comparative foreign policy formulation.
 Focuses on other policy and implementation approaches and institutions charged with national policy making.